YMakushenko/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

 1. Comment on the quality of your sample.
 Do you expect it to be representative of your target population?
 Why or why not?

     ```
     I expect the quality of my sample to be representative of my target population.
 It includes people of all ages who listen to music.
 I'm using a stratified sampling method and want to get responses from different age groups.
 This approach helps ensure that no age group is overlooked or over-represented.
-However, some problems can accur if the platforms used to find participants dom't reach everyone in the target population.
-In addition, some age groups may respond to surveys less, and non-response bias may accur.
+However, some problems can occur if the platforms used to find participants don't reach everyone in the target population.
+In addition, some age groups may respond to surveys less, and non-response bias may occur.
 Maybe I'll have to contact the persons who didn't answer.
     ```

 2. Given the class content (error, survey quality, ethics) covered since Part A of the assignment, do you wish to make any changes to your original survey?
 If so, make a copy of your original survey and make any desired changes.
 Describe the changes and your reasoning.
 Provide a link here for submission.